 If you’re thinking about going to school in Florida, check out the University of Florida, the University of Miami, and Florida State University.
 Although their CPA school rankings are lower than the other schools I’ve highlighted, they still make “best schools” lists by publications like Forbes and the U.S. News and World Report.

-I’ve hope this breakdown of CPA pass rates sheds a little light on the top accounting programs.
-And keep in mind that these are just 5 of the many strong accounting programs in the U.S. After all, plenty of CPA candidates go to lower-ranked schools and still go on to have a great career.
+I hope this breakdown of CPA pass rates sheds a little light on the top accounting programs.
+And keep in mind that these are just 5 of the many strong accounting programs in the U.S. After all, plenty of CPA candidates go to lower-ranked schools and still go on to have great careers.